1936 Auckland Rugby League season: Round 5

 Members of Parliament, John A. Lee (Grey Lynn), Bill Jordan (Manukau), and Jim Barclay (Marsden) "were interested spectators" at Carlaw Park and were entertained with afternoon tea by the league.
-Clarrie Petersen scored two tries for Mt Albert in their 23-18 win over Manukau.
+Clarrie Petersen scored two tries for Mt Albert in their 23–18 win over Manukau.
 He started the match in the forwards but was moved out on to the wing (when Ray Halsey went off injured) and there he scored two "fine tries".
 He had transferred from Hawkes Bay where he played rugby union at the beginning of the season.
 He moved to Ponsonby in 1937 and then North Shore in 1940 representing Auckland four times from 1938 to 1941.
 Fellow forward Joseph Gunning scored a try and kicked four goals, while for Manukau Jack Hemi added another nine points to his season tally which now stood at 41.
 Rugby recruit, Len Kawe scored one of their other tries with the third going to Steve Watene.
 The outstanding forward on the ground was said to be Frank Pickrang the Manukau second rower who had joined the club from King Country rugby.
-Manukau had led 16-5 at halftime but fell away in the second half as Mt Albert asserted themselves.
-Devonport also overturned a 10-6 halftime deficit to win 29-10.
+Manukau had led 16–5 at halftime but fell away in the second half as Mt Albert asserted themselves.
+It was the first time the two teams had met in senior grade football.
+Devonport also overturned a 10–6 halftime deficit to win 29–10.
 Retired Allan Seagar who was coaching the side was a last minute replacement for centre Trevor Jordan and he struggled to get the ball out to his wingers Clifford Hall and Len Scott, though he did score a try.
 The veteran Devonport forwards, Arthur Sowter, Tony Milicich, Horace Hunt, and Ted Scott all played well with the outstanding player being recent rugby recruit Reg Hollows.
 For City, Carl Spiro played well on debut for them after transferring from Mt Albert.
 Newton centre, Roy Bright scored two magnificent tries after cutting through holes, one was a swerving 60 yard effort finished under the posts and drawing a "fine ovation from the spectators".
-All seven of the tries in Newton's loss to Richmond came in the second half after Newton led 4-2 at the break.
+All seven of the tries in Newton's loss to Richmond came in the second half after Newton led 4–2 at the break.
 For Richmond Noel Bickerton and Harold Tetley both scored twice.
 Their last try came after the full time bell was rung.
 Many of the Newton players had stopped playing despite the ball still being in play and winger Hugh Brady had left the field when the try was scored.
 Ultimately however it did not affect the result as Richmond already led by two points at the time.
 On the opposite wing from Brady was Dick Smith, the former New Zealand representative who was debuting for his new side after transferring from Devonport.
-In Marist's 16-11 win against Ponsonby their West Coast second rower John Anderson was outstanding, scoring two tries where he outpaced the Ponsonby fullback, Frank Paton.
+In Marist's 16–11 win against Ponsonby their West Coast second rower John Anderson was outstanding, scoring two tries where he outpaced the Ponsonby fullback, Frank Paton.